Skip to Main Content

 Learn about the various resources and supports for libraries and they plan for summer.

-If you have any questions or concerns, please contact Kym Powe at Kymberlee.powe@ct.gov.
+If there are any questions or concerns, please feel free to check the FAQ's on the Summer Reports Libguides page or email Kym Powe at kymberlee.powe@ct.gov.

 Click the image to download the template